Sharp as Steele: Montana Tech assistant's passionate drive to coaching - NewsBreak

 Montana considers allowing physician assistants to practice independently

-Megan Zawacki started working at St. Peter's Health in Helena, Montana, in 2020 as a physician assistant trained in treating addiction.
-She had gone through specialized training that allowed her to prescribe Suboxone, a medication to fight opioid addiction, but she couldn't do so for six months.
-That's because Zawacki...
+Megan Zawacki started working at St. Peter’s Health in Helena in 2020 as a physician assistant trained in treating addiction.
+She had gone through specialized training that allowed her to prescribe Suboxone, a medication to fight opioid addiction, but she couldn’t do so for six months.
+That’s because...

 NBCMontana